PikKlaxon/PikKlaxon/README.md

 - 👋 Hi, I’m Pik_Klaxon
-- 🐧 My distributions: Arch, Fedora + FreeBSD
+- 🐧 My distributions: Arch, Fedora, FreeBSD and OpenSUSE
-- 🔳 Window managers: DWM, BSPWM, I3
+- 🔳 Window managers: DWM, BSPWM, I3 and Gnome
-- 💻 Device: Netbook ASUS Eee PC 1215N
+- 💻 Device 1: Netbook ASUS Eee PC 1215N
+- 💻 Device 2: Cpu: i5 9400f/Gpu: gtx 1650/Ram: 16gb
 - ☢️ Fun fact: A Black Stalker appeared in the Zone.
 He used to go to the camp at night and there he would stick his hand into the tent and say: "Have some water!"